heavenbean/foscam_streamer/README.md

 **IMPORTANT**: Make sure the absolute paths match your setup.

-## Todo

-- Absolute paths should be environment variables.
-- Ports and other constants should be environment variables. 😴

 ## Credits

 - Thanks to the creators and maintainers of https://www.npmjs.com/package/node-rtsp-stream and https://github.com/phoboslab/jsmpeg.